TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 ## Prerequities

-To enable Object Storage API, a certificate token must be issued first.
-A certificate token is required to use REST API of object storage: it is a must to access container or object which is not open to public.
+To enable object storage API, an authentication token must be issued first.
+Authentication token is required to use REST API of object storage: it is a must to access container or object which is not open to public.
 Tokens are managed by each account.

 ### Check Tenant ID and API Endpoint